camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03d-scripting.html.md

 ### Use Scripts as inputOutput Parameters

 With the camunda `inputOutput` extension element you can map an `inputParameter` or `outputParameter` with a script.
-The following example process uses the groovy script from the previous example to assign the groovy variable `sum` to the process variable `x` for a Java delegate.
+The following example process uses the Groovy script from the previous example to assign the Groovy variable `sum` to the process variable `x` for a Java delegate.

 <div class="alert alert-info">
   <strong>Script Return Value:</strong>
   <p>
     Please notice that the last statement of the script is returned.
-This applies to groovy, Javascript and JRuby but not to Jython.
-If you want to use Jython your script has to be a single expression like <code>a + b</code> or <code>a > b</code> where <code>a</code> and
+This applies to Groovy, Javascript and JRuby but not to Jython.
+If you want to use Jython, your script has to be a single expression like <code>a + b</code> or <code>a > b</code> where <code>a</code> and
     <code>b</code> are already process variables.
 Otherwise the Jython scripting engine will
     not return a value.